policeshame.com — A Public Record

 The Record

-A 27-clip compilation of calls made by Matthew O'Crowley between 2025 and 2026.
-Includes calls to West Mercia Police, West Midlands Police, the Metropolitan Police, and other official bodies.
+A 27-clip compilation of calls to West Mercia Police, West Midlands Police, the Metropolitan Police, and other official bodies.
 Duration: approximately 28 minutes.

 "I told them what happened.
 They said it wasn't their department.
 I was passed to someone else.
 That person said the same thing."